fireship-io/fireship.io/hugo/content/courses/flutter-firebase/project-organization.md

 lastmod: 2021-11-11T10:23:30-09:00
 draft: false
 emoji: 🍱
-vimeo: 336344350
+vimeo: 645766751
 video_length: 3:19
 ---

 ## Task

-Create a director and file for each screen in the app.
+Create a directory and file for each screen in the app.

 - about
 - home